 5. Black Diamond Trail Back

 The Black Diamond Trail Back trekking poles are inexpensive but very durable.
 Therefore, they are highly popular among recreational hikers and trekkers.
 Like the Black Diamond Trail Pro poles, they feature a collapsible construction and aluminum shafts.
-However, they are heavier than the Black Diamond Trail Pro trekking poles.
+However, they are heavier than the Black Diamond Trail Pro.
 They are very robust and offer good durability.
 The length can be adjusted with the lever lock mechanism which is easy to use even when wearing gloves.
 The Black Diamond Trail Back poles can be adjusted to measure from 25 to 55 inches in length.
 Additionally, they are equipped with comfortable grips (made of EVA foam), nylon straps, trekking baskets and carbide tips.